carlos-a-enriquez/dask_k8s/prometheus_templates/prometheus_chart/README.md

 # Prometheus setup
 Setting up the promethesus helm chart for monitoring the Dask job scheduling and execution.
+As an alternative, use the Prometheus stack helm chart, as explained [here](../prometheus_stack/README.md)

 # 1. Setting the PVs for Prometheus server and alertmonitor
 First, create the respective local folders and make them available.
 Then, create the resources